Osteoporosis & Bone Health

 Like all medicines, those for osteoporosis come with both benefits and risks, and these should always be considered prior to initiating therapy.
 Consult your physician to find out which treatment options are available, and which may be best for you and your lifestyle.

-There are a number of options, including oral-pills dosed daily, weekly or monthly, and an injectable medication dosed once every 6 months
+There are a number of options, including oral pills taken daily, weekly or monthly, and an injectable medication received once every 6 months.

 If you have suffered a fracture or think that you may be at risk of osteoporosis, talk to your doctor about having a 10-year fracture risk assessment.